ocaml/ocaml.org/data/tutorials/language/0lg_01_basic_datatypes.md

 - `unit` is a variant with a unique constructor, which does not carry data: `()`.
 - `bool` is also a variant with two constructors that doesn't carry data: `true` and `false`.

-A pair `(x, y)` has type `a * b`, where `a` is the type of `x` and `b` is the type of `y`.
-Some may find it intriguing that `a * b` is called a product.
-Consider the product type `character_class * character_alignement`.
-There are 12 classes and 9 alignments.
-Any pair of values from those types inhabits the product type.
-Therefore, in the product type, there are 9 × 12 = 108 values, which is also a product.
-Although this is not a complete explanation, it may help you understand.

 #### Constructors With Data

 It is possible to wrap data in constructors.
 The following type has several constructors with data (e.g., `Hash of string`) and some without (e.g., `Head`).
 It represents the different means to refer to a Git [revision](https://git-scm.com/docs/gitrevisions).